 Weaponised

-The exploit ships inside Snort/Suricata rules, nmap NSE scripts, Nuclei templates or Metasploit modules — mature, reliable, and ready for adversarial reuse.
+The exploit ships inside Snort/Suricata rules, nmap NSE scripts, Nuclei templates or Metasploit modules, mature and reliable and ready for adversarial reuse.

 Known exploits